trinodb/trino-admin/docs/trino-admin-commands.rst

 The catalog remove command is used to remove a catalog from your presto cluster configuration.
-Running the command will remove the catalog from all nodes in the Presto cluster.
+Running the command will remove the catalog from all nodes in the Trino cluster.
 Additionally, it will remove the local configuration file for the catalog.

 In order for the change to take effect, you will need to restart services.